kobel240/FiveM_GitHub_Fetcher/README.md

 # FiveM GitHub Fetcher
 A **very** simple script to fetch and pull your FiveM resources without having to SSH to your server.
 Simply create a systemd service to start your txAdmin at boot, setup your github repository and you'll never have to tunnel again.

 Use the command `fetch` in the server console to fetch your latest commit, then use `pull` to pull them to your server.
+Don't forget to restart your server.

 ## Requirements
 - git installed on your server